Festival Programmer and Publicity Consultant Kathleen McInnis helps artists become career tacticians

-What is the power that festivals have?
-And how do you explain it to young filmmakers?
+What power do festivals have — and how do you explain it to young filmmakers?

-The simplest way to say it is that the festival circuit is like the farm system in baseball, an arena in which up and coming young players have a chance to show the scouts from the majors what they can do.
-Back in the day, making a movie for Roger Corman, or a little later on a music video, would have had a similar effect.
+KATHLEEN MCINNIS: The simplest way to say it is that the festival circuit is like the farm system in baseball — an arena in which up-and-coming young players have a chance to show the scouts from the majors what they can do.
+Back in the day, making a movie for Roger Corman, or a little later, a music video, would have had a similar effect.

-The conventional wisdom is that a turning point event in terms of the growth of the power of film festivals was the premiere of Steven Soderbergh’s “sex, lies and videotape” at Sundance in 1989.
+The influence of film festivals seems to have grown since the premiere of Steven Soderbergh’s “sex, lies and videotape” at the Sundance Film Festival in 1989.

-Certainly the impact of festivals on American Independent Cinema has to be traced back to that year at Sundance.
+MCINNIS: Certainly the impact of festivals on American independent cinema has to be traced back to that year at Sundance.
 But if you really look at it, just one event decades earlier first put film festivals on the map.
 That was the starlet who took her top off in front of Robert Mitchum at Cannes in 1954.
 Everything changed at that moment, because those pictures landed on the front page of newspapers all over the world within a few hours.
-That one photo jump-started the media attention with regards to film festivals.
+That one photo jump-started the media attention with regard to film festivals.

-But while “sex, lies” gave notice of the potential of independent filmmaking in America.
-It helped to create the independent market as we understand it today, that potential wasn’t realized right away because we didn’t have the platforms and the facilities, yet, for changing how people have access to films.
+But while “sex, lies, & videotape” gave notice of the potential of independent filmmaking in America, it helped create the independent market, as we understand it today.
+That potential wasn’t realized right away because we didn’t yet have the platforms and the facilities for changing how people have access to films.
 I don’t think this all really came together, until as recently as five or six years ago.

-To me, really, the beginning in terms of changing how the films that we’re watching at festivals are getting out to the public was a film called “Four-Eyed Monsters,” which played Slamdance in 2005.
-It was well-liked and well-reviewed, but it wasn’t picked up for distribution.
+To me, it was a film called “Four-Eyed Monsters,” which played at Slamdance in 2005, that started the shift in how festival films reach the public.
+It was well liked and well reviewed, but it wasn’t picked up for distribution.
 The filmmakers, Susan Buice and Arin Crumley, took matters into their own hands.
-They used every means available, from Video on Demand to online podcasts to BitTorrent download, to get their film out to the public.
-And in the process they changed how people viewed what could happen with independent films.What it is that you are teaching in the Festival Strategies Workshop?
-What are some of the cornerstones of your advice?
+They used every means available, from Video on Demand to online podcasts to BitTorrent download, to get their film out to the public, and in the process, they changed how people viewed what could happen with independent films.What it is that you are teaching in the Festival Strategies Workshop?

-I would love to impart to students the concept of thinking about the end game from the very beginning.
-Not to change your creative process but to help you at every stage, when you’re editing, when you’re in post, to think, ‘This is where I want it to go.’
-I don’t want you to change how you creatively do what you do, I want you to be a better, smarter, faster thinker about how you do what you do.
+MCINNIS: I would love to impart to students the concept of thinking about the end game from the very beginning — not to change your creative process but to help you at every stage, when you’re editing, when you’re in post, to think, ‘This is where I want it to go.’
+I don’t want you to change how you creatively do what you do.
+I want you to be a better, smarter, faster thinker about how you do what you do.

-I deconstruct the festival myth first – what is the festival here for, what does it do?
+I deconstruct the festival myth first: What is the festival here for?
+What does it do?
 There are certain festivals that can satisfy a long list of needs – industry attention, press coverage, awards, audience feedback.
 Then there are festivals that can only offer some of those things.
-Depending on the scale or the style pf your film it might get lost in the shuffle at one of the bigger festivals.
+Depending on the scale or the style of your film, it might get lost in the shuffle at one of the bigger festivals.
 Maybe one of the smaller or idiosyncratic festivals would be a better fit.
 One of the hardest things for filmmakers to have is that kind of self-knowledge about their work.

 I do feel a little bit like I’m on a mission to get this message out.
 I believe, firmly, that you cannot responsibly educate new filmmakers if you don’t teach them all the parts of the puzzle.
 It’s not enough to teach them how to operate a camera, write a script, or even how to think visually when telling their stories.
-I believe filmmakers are now responsible for doing the heavy lifting and being in charge of their own direction and determination, and I think it’s a disservice to them to let them walk out of this system, which has supposedly trained them, ill prepared or completely unprepared to go out into the business.
+Filmmakers are now responsible for doing the heavy lifting and being in charge of their own direction and determination.
+It’s a disservice to them to let them walk out of this system, which has supposedly trained them, ill prepared or completely unprepared to go out into the business.

-That’s the fine line, the razors edge that I walk.
-Its basically right- and left-brain thinking.
+MCINNIS: That’s the fine line, the razor’s edge that I walk.
+It’s basically right- and left-brain thinking.
 I want students to venture across the great divide and think about these things and know about them, but I don’t want them to influence what they do creatively.